kurmasz-assignments/cis343-term-paper-v1/README.md

 Place your Connect 4 implementation and your paper **as a .pdf** in your GitHub Classroom repository.

+Use this link to create a repo:  https://classroom.github.com/a/k0PO0Om3

 ## Evaluation

 You will have two opportunities to revise your paper.